How to Stay Safe in Rideshares

 - Sit in the back and wear a seatbelt – seatbelts protect you from the worst of a serious accident by preventing you from flying out of a driver’s windshield.
 Sitting in the back of a rideshare can also put some distance between you and a driver, ensuring you have more space to get away if you feel like a driver intends to put you in an uncomfortable position.

-- Limit the personal information you share with a driver – it’s tempting to engage in friendly small talk with your rideshare driver, especially ahead of the holiday season.
+- Limit the personal information you share with a driver – it’s tempting to engage in friendly small talk with your rideshare driver.
 However, it is always in your best interest to limit the personal information you share with a stranger.
 Do not tell a rideshare driver where you work, who you’re visiting, or whether or not you’re traveling alone.

 - Check a driver’s transportation rating – if you’re paired with a rideshare driver who has an overall service rating of 4.8 or below, you have the right to request a new driver.
 Both Lyft and Uber will remove drivers with low ratings from their accounts, ensuring passengers only have access to the best of the best area operators.